Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Nowcast3D

 \section{Nowcast3D}

-We present Nowcast3D, a deep learning framework for volumetric radar reflectivity forecasting.
-At its core, the framework decomposes complex atmospheric processes into physically interpretable components, employing a hybrid architecture that synergistically integrates deterministic physical extrapolation with probabilistic generative modeling.
+Nowcast3D is designed to forecast precipitation, in particular extreme events, based on volumetric radar reflectivity.
+The core idea is to decompose complex atmospheric evolution into physically interpretable components and establish a unified learning architecture that couples a physics-inspired deterministic extrapolation network with a diffusion-based generative model for probabilistic forecasts (see Figure~\ref{fig:model}).

-The methodology is founded on the decomposition of radar reflectivity evolution into three dominant physical processes: advection, the transport of hydrometeors by the three-dimensional wind field; local subgrid diffusion, representing small-scale turbulent mixing; and the microphysical tendency, which comprises in situ mass and phase changes (Figure \ref{fig:model}a) \cite{sigrist2015stochastic}.
-This decomposition yields a compact and interpretable description of reflectivity dynamics, establishing a powerful prior for the deterministic component of Nowcast3D.
-The architecture comprises two tightly coupled stages (Figure \ref{fig:model}b): a physics-driven prediction module and a probabilistic generation module.
-The physics-driven module first generates a single, coherent, and dynamically constrained deterministic forecast.
-Subsequently, the generative module uses this forecast as a basis to generate a full ensemble of plausible future states, capturing the inherent uncertainty of precipitation evolution.
+Our methodology decomposes the evolution of radar reflectivity into three dominant physical processes: advection, which captures the coherent drift of hydrometeors by 3D flow; local turbulent diffusion, representing the spreading of echoes toward neighbouring grid points due to small-scale mixing; and a microphysical tendency that accounts for in-situ mass and phase changes (Figure~\ref{fig:model}\textbf{a}) \cite{sigrist2015stochastic}.
+In this formulation, the advective field specifies, at each grid point, a dominant direction of motion, whereas the diffusive term relaxes the assumption of a single trajectory and allows reflectivity to fan out locally rather than move rigidly along a unique path.
+This advection–diffusion–microphysics decomposition provides a compact and interpretable description of reflectivity dynamics and serves as a strong prior for the deterministic core of Nowcast3D.
+The overall architecture consists of two tightly coupled stages (Figure~\ref{fig:model}\textbf{b}): a physics-driven prediction module and a probabilistic generation module.
+The physics-driven module first produces a single, dynamically constrained deterministic forecast, which then serves as a reference state.
+The generative module constructs an ensemble of plausible future evolutions based on the reference, thereby capturing the intrinsic uncertainty of precipitation development.
+An overview of the full Nowcast3D pipeline is depicted in Extended Data Figure~\ref{fig:all_model}, with detailed formulations presented in the \nameref{Methods} section.